 Remembering Eddie and Mike Graham

-Eddie Graham was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996 and the WWE Hall of Fame in 2008.
-In the latter, he was inducted posthumously by Dusty Rhodes with his son Mike Graham accepting the honor on his father’s behalf.
+Eddie Graham was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996 and inducted posthumously into the WWE Hall of Fame in 2008 by Dusty Rhodes, with his son Mike Graham accepting the honor on his father’s behalf.

 Mike Graham was a 16-time NWA Florida Tag Team Champion with various partners.
 He was awarded the Pro Wrestling Illustrated Rookie of The Year award in 1972.
 He was also ranked #100 in the PWI 500 for 1992.